dotlang/language/doc/RFE.md

 But with a pure import, you have a type so you only have access to types defined inside the module.
 For anything else, you need to instantiate. so for example, if you have some functions defined inside a module, you don't have access to them with a simple import.
+The only problem: For constants (pi, dayOfWeek, ...) you have to instantiate. which is not end of the world.
+`math = @("/core/math").MathConstants{}`
+Proposal:
+1. Import gives you a struct type.
+2. With struct type, you only have access to inner types
+3. With struct bindings, you have access to everything including defined types.

+? - You are not allowed to have types without value:
+`DataType: type`
+Because this can give developer ability to instantiate the struct with some random type.
+But maybe it is a good thing.
+Maybe this can give us another way for generics.

 ? - Add to pattern
 DB code reading with sql